BSidesPDX/bsidespdx.org/events/2019/workshops.md

 *Amiran has been in information security for over 15 years with roles ranging from system engineering and security operations to governance, risk and compliance.
 Amiran is advocating practical and business-focused approach to security.
 Security is not just a job, it’s a passion.*

-<a name="Minimalist triage of malcode using CyberChef"></a>
-## Minimalist triage of malcode using CyberChef
-### Mark Baenziger
-This workshop provides some helpful and lightweight tools/techniques for both new and experienced SOC analysts and incident responders to speed up their ability to understand and characterize a potential incident.
-It provides some context and examples about how and why these tools and techniques so consistently show up in SOC triage and analysis efforts.

-There are many sophisticated and complex endpoint detection and response tools, sandboxes, and analysis tools which a SOC analyst or incident responder can use to identify and understand a potential incident.
-Many of these tools are complex and powerful, but sometimes it’s the simple tools combined with specific host logging configuration options which can make a difference for SOC analysts and incident responders.

-This workshop came from my recent realization that the most frequently used tools I was using while looking at incidents had something to do with de-obfuscation or decoding of powershell or other encoded scripts, and I was using CyberChef to do the vast majority of it.
-Given the prevalence of powershell and encoding in commodity malware campaigns, exploit kits, and in post-exploitation activity, it is likely that most incident responders will benefit from sharing experiences and techniques using these tools.
-Often, CyberChef and some key powershell logging options are enough to allow a responder to rapidly triage an event or alert to decide whether it’s significant or not, which is why I felt there was value in sharing the techniques I was using.

-In this workshop I’ll describe why these tools/techniques are important to the detection/incident triage process, provide some examples of the key configurations/logs that are needed to maximize benefit, and provide (and then walk through) several technical decoding examples for the workshop attendees.
-Please bring your laptop!""

-*Mark Baenziger is a former pentester, security architect/engineer, and incident responder who currently leads a security team at a multinational corporation.
-Highlights of his career include doing a year-long pentest on a large aircraft and leading the tactics division at US Cyber Command.*

 <a name="Open Season: Building a Threat Hunting Program with Open Source Tools"></a>
 ## Open Season: Building a Threat Hunting Program with Open Source Tools